Efficient Computation of Sequence Mappability: Computing Mappability in Time and Space

-Our algorithm operates on so-called modified strings.
-A \emph{modified string} $\alpha$ is a string $U$ with a set of modifications $M$.
+Our algorithm operates on so-called \emph{modified strings}.
+A modified string $\alpha$ is a string $U$ with a set of modifications $M$.
 Each element of the set $M$ is a pair of the form $(i,c)$ which denotes a substitution ``$U[i]:=c$''.
-We assume that the first components of the pairs in $M$ are pairwise distinct.
+We assume that no two pairs in $M$ share the same index $i$.
 By $\val(\alpha)$ we denote the string $U$ after all the substitutions and by $M(\alpha)$ we denote the set $M$.
+The sets $M(\alpha)$ for modified strings are implemented as (functional) lists.
+Whenever a modified string $\beta$ is obtained by introducing an extra modification to a modified string $\alpha$, the head of $M(\beta)$ represents the new modification whereas the tail points to $M(\alpha)$.
+We always introduce modifications in the left-to-right order so that the lists $M(\alpha)$ are sorted according to the decreasing order of indices $i$.

-The algorithm processes \emph{modified substrings} of $T$ that are modified strings originating from the substrings $T_i^m$.
-The index of origin of a modified substring $\alpha$ is denoted by $\idx(\alpha)$ (that is, $\alpha$ is a modification of $T_i^m$ for $i=\idx(\alpha)$).
+The algorithm processes \emph{modified substrings} of $T$ that are modified strings originating from the substrings~$T_i^m$.
+For a modified substring $\alpha$ originating from $T_i^m$, we denote $\idx(\alpha)=i$.

-\paragraph{Overview of the algorithm.} Intuitively, the algorithm performs the task by efficiently simulating transformations of a compact trie initially containing all substrings $T_i^m$.
-The operation we would like to perform efficiently is copying one subtree unto its sibling, changing the first letter on the appropriate label.
-This process effectively results in registering one mismatch for a large batch of substrings at once.
-Combining it together with the \emph{smaller-to-larger} principle, this yields a foundation to solve the main problem in the aforementioned time.
+\paragraph{Overview of the algorithm.} Intuitively, the algorithm proceeds by efficiently simulating transformations of a compact trie of modified substrings, initially containing all substrings $T_i^m$.
+The elementary transformations are guided by the \emph{smaller-to-larger} principle, and each of them consists in copying one subtree unto its sibling, with an appropriate modification introduced to each copied substring in order to match the label of the edge leading to the sibling.
+This process effectively results in registering one mismatch for a large batch of substrings at once, and therefore lays a foundation to solve the main problem in the aforementioned time.

 More precisely, the algorithm navigates a compact trie of modified substrings.\footnote{The true course of the algorithm will not actually perform much of its operations on a compact trie, but the intuition is best conveyed by visualizing them this way. } The trie is constructed top-down recursively, and the final set of modified substrings that are present in the trie is known only when all the leaves of the trie have been reached.